 To start entering a condition code press Insert

 The '<T...T>' things on next screenshot are called in-line template.
-See also the note below the screenshot.
+See also note below the screenshot.

 That's it.
 We are testing element's name.
-If it is 'button' we generate 'new JButton()'.
-Identically, if it is 'label' we generate 'new JLabel()'.
+If it is 'button' we generate 'new JButton()' and if it is 'label' we generate 'new JLabel()'.
 If it is neither 'button' nor 'label' we are raising an error.

-- return to the 'main()' method in the 'Document' template
+- return to 'main()' method in the 'Document' template

 - select the 'null' node in the 'container.add(null)' expression